stream-sec/cdrgoat/GCP/1-rce-ec2-rds/README.md

 **IAM / Service Accounts and Roles**
 - Service Accounts assigned to VM-A with permissions to list instances and modify their Metadata
-- Service Accounts assigned to VM-A with permissions to list instances and modify their Metadata

 &nbsp;